What if the Length of Marriage has not Exceeded 3 Years?

 • Unusually cruel adultery (normal adultery would not suffice)

-• In one case, the court held that committing adultery on the matrimonial home while knowing full well that the other spouse is also in the house, could also considered sufficiently grave enough to justify an early divorce.
+In one case, the court found that committing adultery in the matrimonial home, while knowing the other spouse was present, was sufficiently serious to justify an early divorce.